raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Create a background from backdrop and sprites
+title: Create a background from a backdrop and sprites

 ---